plausible/docs/docs/plausible-script.md

 ---
-title: Add the tracking snippet to your website
+title: Add the snippet to your website
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';